yui540/toa/README.en.md

 After selecting the directry, you can manage the music in the directry.

 ### Jumping to specific time
-from current playback position, you can click any position of the seekbar to jump to specific time of the music:
+Click any position in the seekbar to jump to a specific time:

 ![seek](./__sample__/seek.png)

 ### Repeating
-Click the icon next to music name to toggle to playlist or single music repeat.
+Click the icon next to the music title to toggle playlist or single file repetition.

 ![repeat](./__sample__/repeat.png)

 ### Skipping
-Press button on the left hand of play button to play the previous music.
+Press button on the left hand of play button to play the previous track.

 ![back](./__sample__/back.png)

-In order to play the next music, Press the button on the right hand of play button.
+In order to play the next track, Press the button on the right hand of play button.

 ![forward](./__sample__/forward.png)

 ### Selecting a music

-when you want to skip to other music, you have to press the icon that has three of horizontal lines (so-called the Hamburger button).
+when you want to select a different track, press the icon that has three horizontal lines (so-called the Hamburger menu button).

 ![playlist](./__sample__/playlist_1.png)

-Then The list of music in the directory will show and you can fill the checkboxes you of the music or song you like to play.
+This will show a list of music in the directory and you can select the checkboxes for the tracks you want to play.

 ![playlist](./__sample__/playlist_2.png)